Manya-msk/Ball_Tracking_Robotic_Car/index.md

 # Ball Tracking Robotic Car
-My goal of this project was to create a robot car with camera to me drawn to a ___ colored ball and be able to faace it/follow it.
+My goal of this project was to create a robot car with camera to me drawn to a  colored ball and be able to follow it.
 From this, I learned how to use a raspberry pi, gotten a much better understanding of circuits, and Python.
-[My chosen modification was to be make the robot sense for light so if it is dark, a light will turn on]

-You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
+As I worked on this project, my raspberry pi would often heat up so my modifications were a program that displays the temprature of the pi in the top right of the display and an ice tower fan attached to my pi.

 ```HTML
 <!--- This is an HTML comment in Markdown -->
 <!--- Anything between these symbols will not render on the published site -->-